Tutorial

 My Code Formatting Guidelines

 Software development is a varied field with varied opinions regarding varied ways of doing varied things.
-Everyone has their own opinionated takes on how code should be formatted.
-This leads to what can best be described as a conflated mess of conflicting thought.
-This is not something I, nor anyone else, ever want to deal with.
+Everyone has their own opinionated takes on how code should be formatted, leading to a conflated mess of conflicting thought which neither I nor anyone else ever wants to deal with.

-Worth noting is that I am a frontend developer, and that is reflected in my preferences and the technologies those preferences best apply to.
-I tend to build for the web using HTML, CSS, and JavaScript where possible, but often find myself working with more complex stacks incorporating languages such as PHP and TypeScript and a smattering of frameworks.
+Worth noting is that I am a front-end developer, and that is reflected in my preferences and the technologies those preferences best apply to.
+I tend to build for the web using HTML, CSS, and JavaScript where possible but often find myself working with more complex stacks incorporating languages such as PHP and a smattering of frameworks.

-I personally enforce these settings using Prettier, which I feel does an excellent job.
+I personally enforce these settings using Prettier via conform.nvim in Neovim, which I feel does an excellent job.
 You can find my .prettierrc in my dotfile repo on GitHub.
 I’ve also noted the relevant Prettier options where applicable.

 Use Tabs